gitnacho/docs/vuejs-docs/ns-ui/Chart/Series/styling.md

 ## Changing Palette Mode

 By default, the provided palettes (or the default colors) are applied per series, i.e. the first PaletteEntry from a palette will be applied to each of the items in the series.
-The {% typedoc_link classes:CartesianSeries,member:paletteMode%} property can be used to change the way the palette is applied, i.e. the first PaletteEntry from the palette to be applied to the first item in the series, the second PaletteEntry to the second item, etc. You can choose from the following `paletteMode` values: {% typedoc_link enums:ChartSeriesPaletteMode,member:Series%} or {% typedoc_link enums:ChartSeriesPaletteMode,member:Item%} depending on how you want the palette to be applied.
+The {% typedoc_link classes:CartesianSeries,member:paletteMode %} property can be used to change the way the palette is applied, i.e. the first PaletteEntry from the palette to be applied to the first item in the series, the second PaletteEntry to the second item, etc. You can choose from the following `paletteMode` values: {% typedoc_link enums:ChartSeriesPaletteMode,member:Series %} or {% typedoc_link enums:ChartSeriesPaletteMode,member:Item %} depending on how you want the palette to be applied.

-#### Figure 4: Bar Series styles on Android (left) and iOS (right)
+### Figure 4: Bar Series styles on Android (left) and iOS (right)

 ![Chart styling: PaletteMode](../../../../ui/img/ns_ui/series_styling_bar_android.png "Android") ![Chart styling: PaletteMode](../../../../ui/img/ns_ui/series_styling_bar_ios.png "iOS")